errolgh/elite-dialysis-services/README.md

 image on contact page
-x on mobile scrolls away. mobile, open nav, scroll. potentially split first and last name, useMemo to personally thank user for submission
+x on mobile scrolls away. mobile, open nav, scroll. potentially split first and last name, useMemo to personally thank user for submission add divs and margin-bottom to services page top-of-page for footer contact-us page.